davidde/notes/GIT.md

 the changes were stashed away.
 We use this form of "git diff" (with two commits) because we have to tell git which parent we want to diff against.
 Equivalent, but more cryptic:
 $ `git diff stash@{0}^! -- <filename>`

+### $ `git submodule add https://github.com/matcornic/hugo-theme-learn.git themes/hugo-theme-learn`
+Add the project located at the github link as a submodule to the project in the working directory.
+This allows combining several git repos in a single project.
+**Beware**:
+When pulling a github project, its submodules are **NOT** automatically pulled along!
+For that, you have to:
+$ `git submodule init`
+$ `git submodule update`